BKeyport/MMM-Multimonth/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.
+However, the following text is added:

+Due to regulations being out of control, this software, as well as the entire MagicMirror project, may be illegal to use in any location with age verification laws.
+This software will cannot and will not provide any age verification.
+It is your responsibility to verify with your local government legality of software.
+The authors of this software and modules used both up and downstream from this product, cannot be held liable for use in a situation where age verification is required.
+This is your only notification.

 ## Thank You